mshibl/Exif-Stripper/README.md

 ## What is EXIF?
   Short answer: it is the metadata attached to any photo taken by a digital camera (including smartphones)

-  Exif stands for (Exchangeable image file format) and can contain a wide range of infomration, such as (location where image was taken, original orientation, the type of camera used, etc.)
+  Exif stands for (Exchangeable image file format) and can contain a wide range of information, such as (location where image was taken, original orientation, the type of camera used, etc.)
-  For more infomration, read [Description of Exif file format](http://www.media.mit.edu/pia/Research/deepview/exif.html)
+  For more information, read [Description of Exif file format](http://www.media.mit.edu/pia/Research/deepview/exif.html)

 ## Why strip off EXIF?
   You'll find many opinions about why exif data should be stripped off images.
 Those opinions mostly revolve around privacy concerns.

-  My personal motiviation for stripping off exif data from images is to avoid images being displayed differently across different operating systems.
+  My personal motivation for stripping off exif data from images is to avoid images being displayed differently across different operating systems.

   For example, iOS takes the exif orientation value into account before displaying an image.
 On the other side, Android ignores this value altogether.
 This means that the same image will be displayed differently across different devices, and you will have no easy way of knowing/controlling this.